chef-boneyard/audit/README.md

 |   >= 15                    |   >= 8.0.0                |

 Note:

+Windows Chef Client 15.1.36 ships with a version of Train that is unusable on Windows 2012r2 when combined with the audit cookbook/Inspec runs.
+The bug is shown here https://github.com/inspec/train/issues/475#issue-466365386 We recommend upgrading to 15.2.20 to get a working version of train, or a fixed version will be shipped in Chef Client versions >= 15.3.14

 When used with Chef Client 15 and above, the Audit cookbook _must_ be >= 7.7.0.
 Otherwise, you will see the following failure.
 ```
 Recipe Compile Error in /var/chef/cache/cookbooks/audit/recipes/default.rb